Designing the Future: Have you checked your Assumptions yet?

 How have we come to understand the implications of these assumptions?

-What new questions do we have about designing the future we want now that our assumptions are clear?
+What new questions do we have about designing the future we want to keep in mind now that our assumptions are visible?

-I describe this sort of insight development as a process of deconstructed learning.
-In moving through a set of activities which ends in asking us to consider what we were thinking, the roots of our mind begin to emerge.
-In illuminating and comparing these roots, the barrier of our mind begin to expand, and our ability to understand what is possible, grows!
+This insight development happens through a process known as, deconstructed learning.
+In moving through a set of activities that end in asking us to consider what we were thinking, the roots of our minds begin to emerge.
+In illuminating and comparing these roots, the barrier of our mind begins to expand, and our ability to understand what is possible grows!

-Special thanks to Loes Damhof of Hanze University, Futures Literacy Lab and Riel Miller of UNESCO who trained me in this important methodology.
+Special thanks to Loes Damhof of Hanze University, Futures Literacy Lab and Riel Miller of UNESCO trainers of this important methodology.